werewolves-devs/Werewolf_Bot/management/usage.md

     emoji_to_player(":smirk:")

 #### execute(command)
 This command is used if one directly wishes to use a command upon the SQL database.
 Use of this function is discouraged, as it may not always be SQL-injection proof.
-An example is
+If you need a certain function and it is not listed down here, please consult another developer or write your own function.
+Examples are

     execute("SELECT * FROM game")
+    execute("DELETE FROM death-row WHERE id = 1")

 #### emoji_to_player(emoji)
 The **emoji_to_player()**-function takes a given emoji as an input and looks through the database if there's a participant with that emoji.
 This function is resistant to SQL-injection, and returns a user's id if it has found a match, and returns None if it cannot find a participant.